almefy/almefy-php-client/README.md

 _Notice: For security reasons any network or server error will always return false._

-At this stage you can authenticate the user by setting up session variables etc. and redirect him to the protected area.
+At this stage you can authenticate the user by setting up session etc. and redirect him to the protected area.

 ### License
 The Almefy PHP SDK is licensed under the Apache License, version 2.0.